dnatov/SPI-IN-PI42TAS/README.md

 # SPI-IN-PI42TAS
-C code for Inolux IN-PI42TAS RGB 4-Pin LED.
-The primary drive mechanism utilizes an SPI interface MOSI pin clocked at 3MHz.
+C code for Inolux IN-PI42TAS RGB 4-Pin LED on a STM32 Chip.
+The primary drive mechanism utilizes an SPI interface MOSI pin clocked at 6.25MHz.
 Allows for chaining RGB LEDs in succession.
+Uses 8 bits per 1 bit period.